wasmerio/wasmer/lib/runtime-core/README.md

 # Wasmer Runtime Core

-Wasmer is a standalone JIT WebAssembly runtime, aiming to be fully compatible with Emscripten, Rust and Go.
+Wasmer is a standalone JIT WebAssembly runtime, aiming to be fully compatible with WASI, Emscripten, Rust and Go.
 [Learn more](https://github.com/wasmerio/wasmer).

 This crate represents the core of the runtime.
+Consider [`wasmer-runtime`] for higher level APIs.